Do You Know These 50 Fun Facts About Paris France?

 Paris is a place packed full of culture, history, art, unique sites, and incredible cuisine.
 It's no wonder it's the second most-visited city in the world!
 It's also an area that boasts many interesting and fun facts, of which only some have been covered here.

-This collection of 50 fun facts about Paris, France is intended to spark your curiosity, and, hopefully, it has done just that!
+This collection of 50 interesting facts about Paris, France, is intended to spark your curiosity, and, hopefully, it has done just that!
 If this list resulted in you adding some unique must-do activities to your Paris bucket list, even better!